Pratik-Jadhav7/Data-Structures-And-Algorithms/0019-remove-nth-node-from-end-of-list/NOTES.md

-​Try to solve with Brute Force Approch
+​Try to solve with Brute Force Approch<p>
 Then go for Optimized Approach